gandhisamay/Hack-Your-Way/README.md

 3) Translation results received from the Google Translate are incorrect often.

 ## Family Tree Algorithm
 In this part, we use C++ language for writing the algorithms which will help us getting the required family tree.
-The required family tree returns the following relations if the data is return after translation is not broken.
+The required family tree returns the following relations if the data returned after translation is not broken.
 ```
 1) Father
 2) Mother